kennygrant/web-programming-in-go/errors.md

 }
 ```

 They are not very different, but I find it slightly more elegant to have a central error handler, which can decide whether to log or not, and can use a common template to render the error gracefully, and on one line rather than two.
 As handlers typically contain several possible error paths each, the extra return line does add up.
-The advantage of option 1 is it sticks to the standard http.HandlerFunc signature.
+The advantage of option 1 is it sticks to the standard http.HandlerFunc signature, the disadvantage is the requirement to remember another line with return straight after the error.

 ## References